Dr Jai Sood: Respiratory Physician

 - Fibreoptic bronchoscopy

-- Endo-bronchial ultrasound (EBUS) needle aspiration for staging of lung cancer
+- Endo-bronchial ultrasound (EBUS) needle biopsy for staging of lung cancer

 - Patients requiring spirometry